Alexhuszagh/lattice/README.md

 lattice
 =======

-Lattice is a modern C++, cross-platform library for client-side network requests.
+Lattice is a C++11, cross-platform library for client-side network requests.

 **Table of Contents**